sahara6887/Bloodpoint-Farming-Macros/README.md

 - Press Ctrl+r to show a counter for the number of times you M1.
 - Useful for killers to track the number of self-care hit rotations in Reactive builds.
 - Disappears after 10 seconds of no hits.

+## Abandon Match
+- Uses the Abandon Match feature as soon as available.